5 reasons why some people live longer than others

 Also linked to longevity is the strength of an individual's social life and how lonely they feel.
 A Brigham Young University study concluded that loneliness and social isolation are just as threating to longevity as obesity.

-This is especially true among younger generations, despite the connected world we now live in where social networks allow us to contact others over long distances.3
+This is especially true among younger generations, despite the connected world we now live in where social networks allow us to contact others over long distances.

-It’s a clear sign that if we all want to live longer, we need to look after our mental state as well as our physical health.
+It's a clear sign that if we all want longer lives, we need to look after our mental state as well as our physical health.

 4. They drink lots of tea

-Green tea is considered one of the best types as it is high in the anti-oxidant catechin which is closely associated with good cardiovascular health and a reduced risk of cancer.6
+Green tea is considered one of the best types as it is high in the anti-oxidant catechin which is closely associated with good cardiovascular health and a reduced risk of cancer.

 5. They're physically stronger